anxkhn/azure-ai-900-exam-prep/questions.md

 You need to build an app that will read recipe instructions aloud to support users who have reduced vision.
 Which version service should you use?

-1. Text Analytics
+A.  Text Analytics
-2. Translator
+B.  Translator
-3. Speech
+C.  Speech
-4. Language Understanding (LUIS)
+D.  Language Understanding (LUIS)

 **Answer(s):** C